joao-silveira/documentation-publisher-demo/README.md

 # Markdown language demo

-This project is a blueprint for generating static websites continously in your build chain, using Mbeddr documentation language, markdown and github pages.
+This project is a blueprint for continously generating static websites in your build chain, using Mbeddr documentation language, markdown and github pages.

 Its final result can be found [here](https://joao-silveira.github.io/markdown-language-demo/).

+## Why?

 ## Project Structure